 - Genetics.
 Mental illness often runs in the family.

 - Environment.
-Living in a stressful environment can make you more likely to develop a mental illness.
-Things like living in poverty or having an abusive family put a lot of stress on your brain and often trigger mental illness.
+Living in a stressful environment can strain your mental health.
+Things like living in poverty or having an abusive family put a lot of stress on your brain and often trigger mental health concerns.

 - Stressful events: like losing a loved one, or being in a car accident.